 Ground staff at a secondary or area school

-If you work at an area or secondary school looking after the school grounds, including sports fields, gardens and other outdoor facilities, then you are ground staff.
+If you work at an area or secondary school looking after the school grounds, including sports fields, gardens and other outdoor facilities, then you're ground staff.
 You might be called a senior groundskeeper, groundskeeper, assistant groundskeeper or grounds labourer.

-Ground staff in state and state-integrated schools and kura are covered by:
+Ground staff in state and state-integrated schools and kura are covered by the terms and conditions of:

 - the Secondary and Area School Groundstaff Collective Agreement, or